galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 ## Hydrogen bond analysis

-Hydrogen bonding interactions contribute to binding and are worth investigating.
-Persistent hydrogen bonds between the ligand and protein
+Hydrogen bonding interactions contribute to binding and are worth investigating, in particular persistent hydrogen bonds.

 > ### {% icon hands_on %} Hands-on: Task description
 >